What is c0561 chevrolet code meaning?

 - or the EBCM is receiving faulty data from other modules and sensors.

-Finally, how to fix the issue with code C0561?
+Finally, how do I fix the DTC code C0561?

 Even if you suspect that EBCM is defective, it is a costly item and you do want to make sure it is not being replaced for nothing:

-- make sure to get the system diagnostics appropriately done first;
+- make sure to get the system diagnostic procedure done with scan tool;

-- check if the ABS fuses are burnt;
+- check if the traction control fuse or ABS fuses are burnt;

 - check the brake system for fluid leaks and proper fluid levels.